The Arts House

-The Arts House (formerly the Old Parliament House) is a multi-disciplinary arts venue in Singapore.
+The Arts House (formerly the Old Parliament House, Parliament House and the Assembly House), is a multi-disciplinary arts venue in the Civic District of Singapore.
 The venue plays host to art exhibitions and concerts.
 Built in 1827, the Old Parliament House is the oldest government building and perhaps the oldest surviving building in Singapore.
 The building was home to the Parliament of Singapore from 1965 to 1999, when it moved to an adjacent new building.

 History

 The building occupies one of the most historic sites of Singapore.
 During the refurbishment of the building in 1989, archaeological evidence of older habitation in the area was uncovered with stoneware and earthenware dating back to the 13th and 14th centuries found.
 The building's river frontage was also where Sir Stamford Raffles was presumed to have landed on 29 January 1819.
 The area was occupied by Temenggong Abdul Rahman and his family and followers.
 Raffles would later persuade the Temenggong to move to Telok Blangah in 1823 as he planned for the land to be used for public and administrative purposes.